bookmoons/cashshufflejs/doc/protocol/configuration.rst

 - For transfer encryption public keys are encoded to `HexString`.
 - For transfer encrypted output list items are encoded to Base64 with standard alphabet.
+- Message types are defined with protobuf_.
 - For signing packets are encoded to undelimited wire format.
+- For wire transfer messages are serialized to the `protobuf wire format`_.
+- Messages on the wire are delimited using a separator scheme.
+Each wire message is terminated withe the Unicode character `U+23CE Return Symbol`_ in UTF-8.
+That encodes to the 3 byte sequence ``e2 8f 8e``.

 .. _protobuf: https://developers.google.com/protocol-buffers/
 .. _protobuf wire format: